Persecution of Amhara people: Massacres and crackdowns

-2018— : Transition to the Oromo-Led Prosperity Party
+2018— present: Transition to the Oromo-Led Prosperity Party

-Reports showed that many hoped for peace when the TPLF-dominated regime was replaced with a new Prime minister, Abiy Ahmed Ali, who was also the 2019 Nobel Peace prize awardee.
+Reports showed that many hoped for peace when the TPLF regime was replaced with a new Prime minister, Abiy Ahmed, who was also the 2019 Nobel Peace prize awardee.
 He came to power from the Oromo Democratic Party (ODP)— that he has been serving as the chairman.
-Many of the expressed concerns over his administration include domination of Oromo-based power in his council, ministerial and parliamentary circles, impunity of perpetrators, with concerns over repressive ruling as in the case of the twenty-seven years TPLF's apartheid-type regime.
-As of July 6, 2022, this period is active with large scale massacres in Wollega, Oromia— see the Amhara massacres in 2022.
+Many of the expressed concerns over his administration include domination of Oromo-based power in his council, ministerial and parliamentary circles, impunity of perpetrators, with concerns over repressive ruling as in the case of the TPLF's authoritarian regime.
+As of July 6, 2022, this period is active with large scale massacres in Wollega, Oromia— see the Amhara massacres in 2022–2023.